Death of Stuart Lubbock: Investigation by Independent Police Complaints Commission

 Following a dossier on the case presented to the Independent Police Complaints Commission (IPCC) by Terry Lubbock's lawyer Tony Bennett on 1 December 2006, the IPCC approved an investigation by an outside police force into over 30 separate allegations of incompetence and possible corruption by Essex Police.
 The allegations pertain to their initial £8 million investigation into Stuart Lubbock's death.
 In April 2007, the IPCC elevated this investigation, internally managed and run, and appointed former Hertfordshire Police Officer Adrian Tapp to head the investigation.
 In May 2007, the IPCC agreed with Bennett that a total of 38 separate complaints about Essex Police would be investigated.

-Terry Lubbock died from terminal cancer on 15 September 2021, at the age of 76.
+Terry Lubbock died from cancer on 15 September 2021, at the age of 76.
 A friend said, "He's died sad, because he's died knowing people never knew the truth about what happened.
 But no one could have fought harder for their son.
 A new inquest was what really mattered to him.
 He had lost faith in the police.
-Sadly, he's died not knowing whether there will be another inquest.”
+Sadly, he's died not knowing whether there will be another inquest."